flemingsyaifullah/testapp/README.md

 Please note <b>Do Not update/modify</b> the existing method implementation (test case number 2)

-5. Rewritten this test solutions in .NET 6 or 7 is a bug plus since this test app still using .NET Framework 4.8 (optional)
+5. Rewritten this test solutions in .NET 6 or 7 is a big plus since this test app still using .NET Framework 4.8 (optional)

 Please find the source code at github link :